alakhnamdev/PortFolio/README.md

 # PortFolio
-This is a PortFolio/Resume Website
+This is a PortFolio/Resume Landing Page